Calibrating Models to Data

 JuliaSimModelOptimizer.calibrate

-— Functioncalibrate(prob, alg; adtype = Optimization.AutoForwardDiff())
+— Functioncalibrate(prob, alg; adtype = Optimization.AutoForwardDiff(), progress = true)

 Find the best parameters to solve the inverse problem prob